-Algebra 1A/1B is a two year course sequence which will cover all topics in a traditional one year Algebra 1 course.
+Algebra 1A/1B is a two year course sequence which split all topics from Algebra I into two years.
 The slower pace will allow time for in-depth study, intervention, and real-world problem solving applications.
 Both courses implement the mathematical practices: make sense of problems and persevere in solving them; reason abstractly and quantitatively; construct viable arguments and critique the reasoning of others; model with mathematics; use appropriate tools strategically; attend to precision; look for and make use of structure; and look for and express regularity in repeated reasoning